Permissions and security

 - Ability to publish content - This access control is handled by Edge Delivery Services.

-- Ability to view content - This access control is handled by Edge Delivery Services.
+- Ability to view origin content - This access control is handled by Edge Delivery Services.

 Understanding identities